AgencyPMG/PMG-WP-Core/readme.md

     $r->add_var(array('some_var', 'other_var'));

 The downside, of course, is less fined grained control.
-If you need any sort of complete regex for your rewrite rules, it's better to just use strait regex and `add_rule`.
+If you need any sort of complex regex for your rewrite rules, it's better to just use strait regex and `add_rule`.

 ### "Catching" Query Variables.